jibrennan/jibrennan/README.md

 - 👋 Hi, I’m @jibrennan
 - 👀 I have a few projects that I'm keeping track of here.
-I'm a product manager, not a professional developer, but like to explore how to integrate what I sell with what you sell and see how we can make money together.
+I'm a product manager, not a professional developer, but like to explore how to integrate what I sell.

 <!---
 jibrennan/jibrennan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.